jianliu10/jianliu.github.io/_posts/1998-01-01-java-jvm monitoring tools-2018.md

 Java VisualVM can be used by Java application developers to troubleshoot applications and to monitor and improve the applications' performance.
 Java VisualVM can allow developers to generate and analyse heap dumps, track down memory leaks, browse the platform's MBeans and perform operations on those MBeans, perform and monitor garbage collection, and perform lightweight memory and CPU profiling.

+## -agentlib:jdwp (jvm remote debugging agent)

+JDWP is a debugging protocol. -agentlib:jdwp=<sub-options> Loads the JPDA reference implementation (a JVM native agent library JNI) of JDWP protocol.
+This library resides in the target VM and uses JVM TI and JNI to interact with it.
+It uses a transport and the JDWP protocol to communicate with a separate debugger application.

+Add the following to JVM params when start up a remote java process:

+	-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=*:1044

+- transport=dt_socket : means the way used to connect to JVM (socket is a good choice)
+- address=*:1044 : TCP/IP port exposed, to connect from the debugger. listening on all network interfaces.
+- suspend=y : if 'y', tell the JVM to wait execution until a debugger is attached; otherwise (if 'n'), starts execution right away.